Saint-Gilles Municipal Hall

 The Municipal Hall (Hôtel communal; Gemeentehuis) of Saint-Gilles is the municipal hall building and the seat of that municipality of Brussels, Belgium.
-Designed by the architect Albert Dumont in neo-Flemish Renaissance style and completed in 1904, it is located at 39, place Maurice Van Meenen/Maurice Van Meenenplein.
-This site is served by the premetro (underground tram) station Horta (on lines 4 and 10), as well as the tram stop Lombardie/Lombardije (on lines 81 and 97).
+Designed by the architect Albert Dumont in neo-Flemish Renaissance style and completed in 1904.
+Mayor Maurice Van Meenen, after whom the square in front of the building is named, was instrumental in bringing about its construction.
+It is located at 39, place Maurice Van Meenen/Maurice Van Meenenplein.